 Buttery, garlicky, salty, sweet, tangy AND a piece of juicy rare steak to go with it all.

-They’re a great Valentine’s Day appetizer (or any holiday appetizer for that matter) or, just eat like 10 of them and call it a meal that’s totally acceptable too.
+These crostini are a great Valentine’s Day appetizer (or any holiday appetizer for that matter) or, just eat like 10 of them and call it a meal, that’s totally acceptable too.

 Especially, after a few Manhattans.